raycharius/slack-block-builder/README.md

 Using the `Accordion` component, you can easily create a customizable accordion for your Slack app.
 It not only assists in building a suitable UI, but also calculates the next state and gives you access to it in the `actionId` of the buttons in the accordion, so that you can pass that back to your app's backend and use it to render the next state.

+Note that there is a [demo app available](https://github.com/raycharius/slack-block-builder-demo) that demonstrates how to use components.

-It supports optional customizations, such as:
+The `Accordion` component supports optional customizations, such as:

 `collapseOnExpand` – Dictates whether or not multiple items can be expanded at once.
 When set to true, only one item will be expanded at any given time.